-Home Blog Can A Guarantor Increase The Amount You Can Borrow On A Mortgage?
+Can a Guarantor Increase The Amount You Can Borrow On a Mortgage?

 Author: Pete Mugleston

-Yes, you can increase your borrowing, as long as you have a family member or possibly a close friend who is willing to act as guarantor.
+Yes, you can increase your borrowing as long as you have a family member or someone willing to act as a guarantor.

-Essentially, they must be willing to take full or part responsibility for your mortgage, which means they will have to make any mortgage repayments if you are unable to do so.
+Essentially, they must be willing to take full or partial responsibility for your mortgage, which means they will have to make mortgage repayments if you are unable to.

 How does it work?